ryantd42/NY-Legislative-Git/2023/S2695B-2023/bill.md

  pursuant to section eight hundred forty-two of the executive law, satis- factorily  completes,  a  municipal  police  basic  training program for temporary or probationary police officers and is awarded  a  certificate by  such director attesting thereto.
-AN ELECTED OR APPOINTED SHERIFF SHALL NOT BE SUBJECT TO THE TRAINING REQUIREMENTS OF THIS SECTION.
+AN ELECTED OR APPOINTED SHERIFF OR UNDERSHERIFF SHALL NOT BE SUBJECT TO THE TRAINING REQUIREMENTS  OF  THIS SECTION.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06930-02-3
+  LBD06930-04-3